ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 #### Ask a Question requests

-In general, if the issue description and title is perceived as a question no more information is needed.
+In general, if the issue description and title are perceived as questions no more information is needed.

 ### Good practices